Using thirdweb on Tanssi¶

 To connect to your contract, use the SDK’s getContract

 method.
-As an example, you could fetch data from an incrementer contract on the Tanssi demo EVM appchain.
+As an example, you could fetch data from an incrementer contract on the Tanssi demo EVM network.

 import { getContract } from 'thirdweb';